JanSharp/VPMPublish/notes.md

     - `"version"`
     - `"url"`
     - `"changelogURL"`

-  - update version in `CHANGELOG.md`
+# Changelog Util

-    - create a new and empty version block
+- generate draft
-    - add link at the bottom of the file
+  - add new entry at the top with the version from the package.json, and the current UTC date
-  - git commit
+  - use git log to generate a changelog draft